 Ruby User Groups

 If you want to get together with other Ruby programmers, a local user group may be just the thing.
 Ruby user groups are entirely devoted to Ruby.
-They typically feature monthly meetings, a mailing list, a Web site, and if you are lucky, frequent hacking sessions (meetings devoted to giving people a chance to write Ruby code).
+They typically feature monthly meetings, a mailing list, a website, and if you’re lucky, frequent hacking sessions (meetings devoted to giving people a chance to write Ruby code).

 - Ruby Meetup Groups

 - A substantial number of Ruby User Groups have chosen to make Meetup their home.
 Meetup provides a number of tools for user groups, including: private forums, a place for announcements, automated meeting reminders, and a nice RSVP system.

 - A number of user groups can also be found at OnRuby.
 OnRuby is an open source platform written in Ruby that can be used to organize meetups.
 It is available on GitHub.